gerardroche/gerardroche.github.io/_posts/2018-02-21-neovintageous-1.5.0.md

 Note: Currently only `a-zA-Z` super keys are implemented e.g. `<D-i>`, `<D-I>`, `<D-o>`, etc.

 Note: Operating systems make extensive use of the super-keys for desktop commands.
 If you find a super-key is not working in Sublime Text, then it's probably bound to a desktop command, and if that's the case then ST won't receive the key event.
-You can check if ST is receiving the event by running `sublime.log_input(True)` in the console (`Menu > View > Show Console`).
+You can check if ST is receiving the event by running `sublime.log_input(True)` in the console (Menu → View → Show Console).
 If it's not receiving the event, then you need to clear whatever desktop command the key is bound to.
 If you use Ubuntu see [Ubuntu keymaps](/2018/02/17/ubuntu-keymaps/).

 ## Command-line editing and search history